 - filtering is case insensitive;

-- filtered favorites are displayed in the order they were found, starting from top main menu;
+- filtered favorites are displayed in the order they were found, starting from the current menu;

-- changing menu using the dropdown list, using back or top arrows and closing and re-opening the Settings window restore the regular unfiltered list.
+- changing menu using the dropdown list or the navigation arrows restore the regular unfiltered list;